EzufIII/Hackintosh-Lenovo-Thinkpad-11e-Gen6/README.md

 ## What's Not Working (Work in Progress)

 - **Touchscreen**: Not functional (still investigating potential drivers or patches)
-- **Touchpad**: Currently not working (some users have had success with third-party kexts, but more testing is needed)
 - **AirDrop & Continuity Features**: Not functional (features like AirDrop and Universal Control are currently not working)

 ## Installation Notes